dm9965/estore-project/docs/DesignDoc.md

 We strictly adhered to many of the Object-Oriented Principles, but the 4 main principles we adhered to in this project were primarily implemented in the API side of the project:

-1)	Single Responsibility Principle: The API follows the single responsibility principle by ensuring that each class has only one responsibility or reason to change.
+Single Responsibility Principle: The API follows the single responsibility principle by ensuring that each class has only one responsibility or reason to change.
 For example, the class responsible for managing customer data is separate from the class that handles inventory management.

-2)	Open/Closed Principle: The API adheres to the open/closed principle by allowing for extension without modification.
+Open/Closed Principle: The API adheres to the open/closed principle by allowing for extension without modification.
 For example, new features can be         added to the API without modifying existing code.

-3)	Liskov Substitution Principle: The API follows the Liskov substitution principle by ensuring that any derived class can be substituted for its base class.
+Liskov Substitution Principle: The API follows the Liskov substitution principle by ensuring that any derived class can be substituted for its base class.
 For example, any subclass of the shoe class can be used in place of the base shoe class.

-4)	Dependency Inversion Principle: The API adheres to the dependency inversion principle by relying on abstractions rather than concrete implementations.
+Dependency Inversion Principle: The API adheres to the dependency inversion principle by relying on abstractions rather than concrete implementations.
 This allows for flexibility and ease of modification.
 For example, the API uses interfaces to define dependencies rather than specific classes.

 [Sprint 3 & 4]
-##OO Design Principles should span across all tiers.
+OO Design Principles should span across all tiers.

-##Static Code Analysis/Future Design Improvements
+### Static Code Analysis/Future Design Improvements

-[Sprint 4]
-With the results from the Static Code Analysis exercise,

-Identify 3-4 areas within your code that have been flagged by the Static Code Analysis Tool (SonarQube) and provide your analysis and recommendations.
-Include any relevant screenshot(s) with each area.

-[Sprint 4]
-Discuss future refactoring and other design improvements your team would explore if the team had additional time.
+The Static Code Analysis Tool flagged the persistence area within our code.
+This is due to the CartFileDAO functionality having a few errors that were looked into after the MVP features were error-free.
+The Static Code Analysis Tool flagged the persistence area within our code.
+This is due to the OrderFileDAO functionality containing an error that was corrected after the MVP features were already explicitly implemented.
+The Static Code Analysis Tool flagged the controller area within our code.
+This is due to the ShoeController functionality having a few mishaps that were looked into after MVP features were error-free.
+The Static Code Analysis Tool flagged the controller area within our code.
+This is due to the CartController functionality having an error that was looked into after MVP features were error-free.

+For future refactoring or other design improvements, our team would most likely explore the checkout process a little more.
+Given our product passed the MVP requirements with no errors, there were still some functions we wish to include in this area of the website.
+For example, we wish to devise an Apple Pay method on top of the debit/credit card method already in place.

-### Testing
+## Testing

 This section will provide information about the testing performed and the results of the testing.

-## Acceptance Testing
+### Acceptance Testing
 [Sprint 2 & 4]
 Report on the number of user stories that have passed all their acceptance criteria tests, the number that have some acceptance criteria tests failing, and the number of user stories that have not had any testing yet.
 Highlight the issues found during acceptance testing and if there are any concerns.

+45 user stories passed all their acceptance criteria tests, none of the user stories failed their tests or have not had any testing yet.
+The only issues found during testing were small errors within the program that were corrected shortly after.
+There are no concerns with the functionality of our product, the website works as expected and includes various functions to impede errors from occurring.

 [Sprint 2]
 All user stories that were in the Sprint 2 backlog were completed in a satisfactory manner along with all required functionality

+Log In/Out Application
+User Authentication
+Username Assumption
+Owner Access Restriction
+Build Nav Bar
+Create Product Browsing Page
+Create Product Viewing Page
+Add/Remove From Shopping Cart
+Create Home Page
+Create Inventory Management Page

-## Unit Testing and Code Coverage
+### Unit Testing and Code Coverage
 [Sprint 4]
-Discuss your unit testing strategy.
-Report on the code coverage achieved from unit testing of the code base.
-Discuss the team's coverage targets, why you selected those values, and how well your code coverage met your targets.

-[Sprint 2 & 4]

-[Sprint 2]
+Our unit testing strategy consisted of covering all MVP functionality early on in the process before deep diving into more advanced features.
+With this strategy, our product did not have many errors to correct after testing.
+The team’s coverage targets was around 70-100% of coverage.
+These values were selected due to our drive to create an error free product to give the user the best experience when purchasing shoes.
+The code coverage was close to our minimum value, as 68% was covered.
+This is still a large portion of the web store and covers the most valuable functions within it.